venice1200/MiSTer_tty2oled/README.md

 | :--- | :--- |
 | MiSTer_SSD1322 | The Arduino Project containing the `.ino` and `.h` file(s) |
 | Pictures | Just Pictures :smile: |

+**Ideas**
+Use an second serial port to free up the MCU's programmer port
+Use an ESP32 with an SD Micro Slot for the Pictures

 **Links**
 MiSTer on Github: https://github.com/MiSTer-devel